JINO-ROHIT/RAG-with-Memory/README.md

 4. Use the UI to experiment with different prompts and text generation parameters.

 ## Features
-1. Regular old RAG on the given document
+1. Regular old RAG on the given document using a numpy database(Vlite)
 2. Chat-based setting with short-term memory
 3. UI for changing prompts and experimenting with text generation parameters
 4. Token count tracking in the UI